g3ano/surveys-server/README.md

-# Create, edit and share Surveys now, with our website
+# Create, edit and share Surveys

-This was created using laravel as a backend, and react.js for the frontend.
+This created using laravel as a backend, and react.js for frontend